ray-jonathan/ear-buds/README.md

 * Requirements
     * Users can change their top artists to display
     * Users are able to click like or skip on each potential match.
-    * Messaging is allowed between the two users.
+    * Messaging is allowed between the matched users.

 ## Stretch Goals
 * Provide 30 second snippets of music when you click on another users artist.
-    * Completed (albeit with edge-case issues)
+    * Completed (albeit with edge-cases that are handled with a default track)
-* Creating pre populated playlists between matched users based on their artists.
+* Creating pre-populated playlists between matched users based on their artists.
     * Incomplete
-* Making it that both users have to agree to match before they are connected.
+* Requiring both users to agree to match before they are connected.
     * Incomplete
 * Having status icons next to conversations to show when they were last online.
     * Completed